CinemaPsych Podcast

 Join Alex and Anthony Zoccolillo as they discuss the great but problematic Rain Man (1988).
 These are some wonderful performances by Tom Cruise and Dustin Hoffman, but the autism portrayal was a product of its time.
 After you listen to this podcast episode, pull up a chair and watch The People’s Court!

-Don’t forget to check out our Patreon and/or Paypal links to contribute to this podcast and keep the lights on!…
+Don’t forget to check out our Paypal links to contribute to this podcast and keep the lights on!
+Don’t forget to check out our MERCH STORE for some great merch with our logo!…

 read more